DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Paper/README.md

 # Link to Presentation Video

-Link to recorded ISCAS presentation: [Link pre-recorded ISCAS presentation](/??/)
+Link to recorded ISCAS presentation: [Link to pre-recorded ISCAS presentation](/??/)